Joint FCLT for Sample Quantile and Measures of Dispersion for Functionals of Mixing Processes: The Bivariate FCLT

 In terms of dependence, suppose that: \ where $(\textbf{W}_{\Gamma^{(r)}}(t))_{t \in [0,1]}$ is the 2-dimensional Brownian motion with covariance matrix $\Gamma^{(r)} \in \R^{2\times 2}$ defined, for any $(s,t) \in [0,1]^2$, by $\Cov(\textbf{W}_{\Gamma^{(r)}}(t),\textbf{W}_{\Gamma^{(r)}}(s)) = \min(s,t) \Gamma^{(r)}$, where

 $(U, V, W)^T$ being the trivariate normal vector (functional of $X$) with mean zero and covariance given in $(Co)$, all series being absolute convergent. \end{theorem}

 \begin{remark} ~ \begin{enumerate} \item The conditions of Theorem~\ref{thm:biv_FCLT} are those required to establish a univariate CLT for each component of $T_{[nt],r}(X) $, namely the sample quantile and the $r$-th absolute centred sample moment.
 For the latter statistic, it requires first establishing a suitable representation, a new result on its own, presented in Proposition~\ref{prop:Abs_central_mom_asympt_garch}.
-Requiring $(C_2^{~'})$ and $(C_1^{+})$ in a neighbourhood of $q_X(p)$ corresponds to the conditions for the CLT of the sample quantile of a stationary process, which is $L_1$-NED with constants $\nu(k) =O(k^{-(\beta+3)})$ on an absolutely regular process (thus also for a $\phi$-mixing process) with mixing rate $O(n^{-\beta})$, for $\beta >3$ - see Corollary~1 in \cite{Wendler11}.
+Requiring $(C_2^{~'})$ and $(C_1^{+})$ in a neighbourhood of $q_X(p)$ corresponds to the conditions for the CLT of the sample quantile of a stationary process, which is $L_1$-NED with constants $\nu(k) =O(k^{-(\beta+3)})$ on an absolutely regular process (thus also for a $\phi$-mixing process) with mixing rate $O(n^{-\beta})$, for $\beta >3$ - see Corollary~1 in \cite{Wendler11}. \ Clearly, for a strictly stationary solution to~\eqref{eq:augm_GARCH_pq} to exist, the functions $\Lambda, g_i, c_j$ as well as the innovation process $(\epsilon_t)_{t \in \Z}$ have to fulfil some regularity conditions (see e.g. \cite{Lee14}, Lemma 1).
+Alike, for the bivariate FCLT to hold, certain conditions on the functions $g_i, c_j, i=1,...,p, j=1,...,q$, of the augmented GARCH($p$,$q$) process of the $(Lee)$ family are needed, namely: Positivity of the functions used, (A), and boundedness in $L_r$-norm for either the polynomial GARCH, $(P_r)$, or exponential GARCH, $(L_r)$, respectively, for a given integer $r>0$,